Learn about many of the available medications in our database.

 What form(s) does this medication come in?

-Each light green, round, slightly biconvex, bevelled-edge, enteric-coated tablet, engraved with ""MYC" over "180" on one side, and "APO" on the other side, contains 180 mg of mycophenolic acid.
+Each light green, round, slightly biconvex, bevelled-edged, enteric-coated tablet, engraved with "MYC" over "180" on one side, and "APO" on the other side, contains 180 mg of mycophenolic acid.
 Nonmedicinal ingredients: colloidal silicon dioxide, methycellulose, sodium lauryl sulfate, and stearic acid.
 Enteric coating: hydroxypropyl methylcellulose, methacrylic acid copolymer, polyethylene glycol, talc, titanium dioxide, triethyl citrate, yellow iron oxide, and FD&C Blue No. 2.

 Each light pink, oval, biconvex, enteric-coated tablet, engraved with "MYC 360" on one side "APO", on the other side, contains 360 mg of mycophenolic acid.
 Nonmedicinal ingredients: colloidal silicon dioxide, methycellulose, sodium lauryl sulfate, and stearic acid.
 Enteric coating: hydroxypropyl methylcellulose, methacrylic acid copolymer, polyethylene glycol, talc, titanium dioxide, triethyl citrate, yellow iron oxide, and red iron oxide.

 Mycophenolate mofetil is usually started as soon as possible following the organ transplant.
 The dose varies according to circumstances.
 The dose for children following a kidney transplant is based on body surface area, which takes into account a person’s height and weight.